CowDogMoo/warpgate/magefiles/README.md

 release: Determines the compilation mode.

-If "true", compiles all supported releases for TTPForge.
+If "true", compiles all supported releases for warpgate.
 If "false", compiles only the binary for the specified OS and architecture (based on GOOS and GOARCH) or the current system's default if the vars aren't set.